 Investigate videos on a specific page

-To investigate a specific page, use the URL Inspection report.
+To investigate a specific URL on your site, use the URL Inspection report.
 If a video was found on the page you will see a Video indexing section in the URL inspection results.
 If no videos were detected on the page, there will not be a Video indexing section.

 When Google indexes a page it looks for videos on the page.
 If any videos are found on the page, Google will try to index the best candidate on the page.